hcompai/hai-cookbook/README.md

-# H Company cookbook
+# HAI cookbook

-The H Company cookbook provides code examples and guides to help developers using tools developed by [**H Company**](https://www.hcompany.ai/).
+The HAI cookbook provides code examples and guides to help developers using tools developed by [**H Company**](https://www.hcompany.ai/).

 ## Holo-1